 Parameters in an RMI call are written to a stream that is a subclass of the class java.io.ObjectOutputStream in order to serialize the parameters to the destination of the remote call.
-The ObjectOutputStream subclass overrides the replaceObject method to replace each remote object with its corresponding stub class.
+The ObjectOutputStream subclass overrides the replaceObject method to replace each exported remote object with its corresponding stub instance.
 Parameters that are objects are written to the stream using the ObjectOutputStream's writeObject method.
 The ObjectOutputStream calls the replaceObject method for each object written to the stream via the writeObject method (that includes objects referenced by those objects that are written).
 The replaceObject method of RMI's subclass of ObjectOutputStream returns the following:

-- if the object passed to replaceObject is an instance of java.rmi.Remote, then it returns the stub for the remote object.
+- if the object passed to replaceObject is an instance of java.rmi.Remote and that object is exported to the RMI runtime, then it returns the stub for the remote object.
+If the object is an instance of java.rmi.Remote and the object is not exported to the RMI runtime, then replaceObject returns the object itself.
 A stub for a remote object is obtained via a call to the method java.rmi.server.RemoteObject.toStub. - if the object passed to replaceObject is not an instance of java.rmi.Remote, then the object is simply returned.